Lecturer Pool - Molecular Science and Software Engineering - College of Chemistry

 Additional qualifications: A Ph.D., or equivalent international degree, and authorization to work in the U.S. is required by the start date of the appointment.

-Preferred qualifications: Prior teaching experience in computational science, data science, and/or software engineering is preferred.
+Preferred qualifications: Prior teaching and/or work experience in computational science, data science, and/or software engineering is preferred.

 The College of Chemistry and the MSSE Program is interested in candidates who will contribute to diversity and equal opportunity in higher education through their teaching.